miguelrcborges/blog/posts/wayland.md

 # Conclusion

 That being said, I won't use wayland again on my desktop most likely soon.
-Once it's more mature, I'll give it another try.
+When it turns more mature, I'll give it another try.

+EDIT: Seems the problems I was having with xdg-portal were related to the compositor.